 The United States of America is home to some of the world’s most sophisticated and advanced software ecosystems.
-As such, it tops the charts as a prime target for modern cybersecurity challenges, such as hacks and data breaches.
-In fact, regional cyber statistics from Verizon indicate that the U.S. (combined with Canada) accounted for over 68 percent of all cyber hacks globally in 2023.
+As such, it is a prime target for modern cybersecurity challenges, such as hacks and data breaches.
+Regional cyber statistics from Verizon indicate that the U.S. (combined with Canada) accounted for over 68 percent of all cyber hacks globally in 2023.
 Therefore, it’s imperative to tackle software security by state to enhance enterprise software protection in America.

 This article will examine software security by state in Texas, Georgia, and New Jersey.
 It will examine the most prevalent software attack vectors and software security innovations, such as Kiuwan, that organizations can implement.